Varney was a United States manufacturer of model railroad equipment.

 In 1955, the by then Miami, Florida based Varney Co. produced

-a whole new and varied line of HO trains, for the AC Gilbert Co, makers of the 'S' gauge
+a whole new and varied line of HO trains, for the A. C. Gilbert Company, makers of the 'S' gauge

 collaboration with Varney brought the highest quality and finest attempts at HO scale offerings.
-Varney's
+The highlight was

 interest in helping Gilbert was somewhat personal, as Gordon Varney felt that by increasing Gilbert's